twixuss/simplex/README.md

 * Pointers
 * <div class="wip">Options</div>
 <div class="wip">
-Explicitly it is convertible to any type, resulting in everything being set to zero, equivalent to <code>memset(&value, 0, sizeof(value))</code>
+Explicitly it is convertible to any type, resulting in all bytes being set to zero, equivalent to <code>memset(&value, 0, sizeof(value))</code>
 </div>

 ---